Spiral Antidepressant Withdrawal Field Guide

 Creativity

-Expressing yourself through art, innovation, or personal expression
+Expressing yourself through art, innovation, and authentic personal expression.

 3